GGarenov/wizard-creatures/instructions.md

 - Delete Creature
     - On success redirect to all posts page
-- Edit Creature
-    - On succes redirect to current creature page

 - Routes Guards - check
 - Validations
     - Login